rdkcentral/Lightning-SDK/docs/plugins/fpscounter.md

 # FPS Counter

 The number of *Frames per second (FPS)* is an important measure for the performance of your App.
 The higher the FPS, the smoother the experience.
-When you are validating your App on a certain platform, it's useful to get an indication of the *FPS score*.
+When you are validating your App on a certain platform, it is useful to get an indication of the *FPS score*.

 The SDK contains a built-in *FPS counter* that can be enabled or disabled via the [Platform Setting](settings.md#platform-settings) `showFps` in `settings.json`.
 When it is enabled, a *real-time* counter with the current FPS will be displayed as an overlay in the top left corner of your App.